MatthewRizzo/door_detector/README.md

 3. Laptop Code - server side (python)
     - When program is running, waits for reciept of a packet from the client.
-    - On reciept, triggers a basic popup or notification on laptop that door has been opened
+    - On reciept, triggers a notifcation of the door opening:
+      - A Web App is stared (using Flask framework).
+      - A browser tab is opened which very clearly states the door has opened.
-    - **Currently, must be run on Windows for graphical aspect of tkinter**
+      - The "Acknowledge Notification" button must be clicked for normal operations of the door detector to restart.
-        - TODO: next branch / implementation will move from tkinter to web apps, so it can run agnostic to OS... basically moving to Linux or WSL
+      - Clicking the button also kills the web app.

 **Note:** All client-side code will be written in a completely seperate directory than server-side.
 This is because the client-side code will need to be compiled and run without interaction from server-side.